benjithaimmortal/monjibram/_posts/0000-00-00-jekyll-custom-post-types.md

 But that's *not* so OK if you're developing on a "simple" blog templating tool like Jekyll.
 Those things only do blogs, right?
 The type of data you're storing is a blog.
 The metadata on those posts is standard.
 You can't well use that for recipes AND blogs.
 Just make a `recipes` tag and call it a day.

+Luckily that's not true at all... you can automate almost anything you want with a little ingenuity, and automation is the key to efficient web work.
+In most cases I'm learning Jekyll was actually built for this sort of automation, but the documentation isn't always very helpful to show you [how to use it](https://jekyllrb.com/docs/liquid/).

 ## Meta-meta
-Metadata feels like a good place to start breaking that idea.
+Metadata feels like a good place to start breaking the 'blog' idea.
 In WordPress the most popular metadata tool is called Advanced Custom Fields.
 ACF allows you to attach images, text, dates, even repeating and iterable internal groups, all within a single page template or custom post type.
 For each page that uses the template, you can fill in new metadata and create an entirely custom page -- but with the same format and style.
 Hence the word `template`.

 Jekyll and many static site generators use [Liquid](https://shopify.github.io/liquid/) to provide metadata in markdown and HTML page *layouts* (= templates) and page contents.
 For the purposes of this blog, it's most often the variables with unique names that are stored on top of each page.